ioBroker/ioBroker.js-controller/doc/SCHEMA.md

 * _id
 * type        - see below for possible values
-* common      - includes an object with mandatory attributes for specific type
+* common      - an object containing type specific abstraction properties
-* native      - includes an object with 1:1 attributes of the target system
+* native      - an object containing congruent properties of the target system
-* common.name - the name of the object

 ### Optional attributes

 * parent   - ID of parent object (see below)
 * children - Array of children IDs
+* common.name - the name of the object

 ### Tree structure

 Objects can have a *parent* attribute containing the *id* of their parent to build a tree structure.
 This should be limited to 3 levels (except for objects of type enum).
-An object referenced as a parent has to have a children property with an array of children IDs
+An object referenced as a parent has to have a children property with an array of children IDs.

 ### Object types